-1.5 Essential Elements of PHC.
-Primary health care (PHC) addresses the main health problems in the community, and includes at least: education concerning prevailing health problems and the methods of preventing and controlling them; promotion of food supply and proper nutrition; an adequate supply of safe water and basic sanitation; maternal and child health care, including family planning; immunization against the major infectious diseases; prevention and control of locally endemic diseases; appropriate treatment of common diseases and injuries; and provision of essential drugs.
+1.5.
+Primary health care (PHC) addresses the main health Essential elements problems in the community, and includes at least: of primary health education concerning prevailing health problems and the care methods of preventing and controlling them; promotion of food supply and proper nutrition; an adequate supply of safe water and basic sanitation; maternal and child health care, including family planning; immunization against the major infectious diseases; prevention and control of locally endemic diseases; appropriate treatment of common diseases and injuries; and provision of essential drugs.
 PHC is defined as health care which makes practical, scientifically sound and socially acceptable methods and technology universally accessible to individuals and families in the community through their full participation and at a cost that the community and country can afford.
 PHC is not a programme by itself; it is an approach that permeates the entire health system.

-1.6 Integrated Approach.
-WHO's resources are preferentially to be used to strengthen national capacities in all areas and to initiate, plan and develop programme activities as an integral part of health systems, services and programmes based on primary health care.
+1.6.
+WHO's resources are preferentially to be used to Integrated strengthen national capacities in all areas and to approach initiate, plan and develop programme activities as an integral part of health systems, services and programmes based on primary health care.
 Integration of health promotion and disease control functions into one health system based on primary health care is to be particularly encouraged.
-Preference is to be given to activities that involve joint programming, joint budgeting and joint implementation of activities common to or linking health programmes especially at the health delivery level.
+Preference is to be given to activities that involve joint programming, joint budgeting and joint implementation of activities common to or linking health programmes, especially at the health delivery level.

-1.7 Focus on the Community.
-The attainment of health for all through primary health care requires maximum individual and community self-reliance and participation by all in the various aspects of health development at community level.
-Accordingly, WHO resources are to be used for activities that build up strong infrastructures based on primary health care, with emphasis on the community level and first level of referral and support to the periphery in all geographical districts throughout the entire country, in accordance with HFA targets (para 1.4 above).
+1.7.
+The attainment of Health for All through primary Focus on the health care requires maximum individual and community community self-reliance and participation by all in the various aspects of health development at community level.
+Accordingly, WHO's resources are to be used for activities that build up strong infrastructures based on primary health care, with emphasis on the community level and the first level of referral, and support to the periphery in all geographical districts throughout the entire country, in accordance with HFA targets (¶1.4 above).